 Further information and advice can be found in our Housing Advice Guide (PDF).

-As part of the University’s commitment to ensuring our students are provided with good quality, well managed accommodation, the University of South Wales requires all registered landlords to become accredited with Landlord Accreditation Wales (LAW) by September 2010.
+As part of the University’s commitment to ensuring our students are provided with good quality, well managed accommodation, the University of South Wales requires all registered landlords to become accredited with Rent Smart Wales, in compliance with the Housing (Wales) Act 2014. .

 Deciding who to live with is the most important step, you are most likely going to live with fellow students you've met through halls, on your course or through university activities and societies.